majoporse/TextInatorX/README.md

 * **Image Storage Service**: Manages image data and metadata.
 * **Image Processing Service**: Handles the heavy lifting of text extraction.

-Each microservice leverages **Wolverine**, a powerful mediator framework with built-in Kafka support, for efficient internal communication.
+Each microservice leverages **Wolverine**, a powerful mediator framework with built-in Kafka support, for efficient communication.

 -----